 Makes water a finite resource.
 Uses a depth map: each water tile has a depth based on its type.
 Pumps drain lakes; depleted tiles become land.
-Refill with outfall pipes.
-(Alpha)
+Refill with outfall pipes and rain

 Map generation and terrain modification.